Lifshitz transition in dirty nematic superconductor: Spectral representation

 \section{Spectral representation}

 In order to get insides how parameter $\zeta$ ties together both critical temperature and robustness against the disorder we write down Gor'kov equations in a spectral representation.
 We suppose that matrix $\hat{A}$ determine spin and orbital structure of the order parameter $\hat{\Delta}=\Delta \hat{A}$ where $\Delta$ is the scalar that determine value of the order parameter and $\hat{A}^{\dagger}\hat{A}=1$.
+A is the $n \times n$ matrix where n is the number of bands that contribute to the order parameter.
 We consider the case when only single band of the normal state $\epsilon_l$ crosses Fermi level $\mu$.
-We consider that this band is degenerate $p_l$ times $H_N \psi_i =\epsilon_l \psi_i$, $i\in {\bf p_l}=1,..,p_l$ where ${\bf p_l}$ denotes set of eigenvectors with energy $\epsilon_l$, $n$ is the number of all bands.
+We consider that this band is degenerate $p_l$ times $H_N \psi_i =\epsilon_l \psi_i$, $i\in {\bf p_l}=1,..,p_l$ where ${\bf p_l}$ denotes set of eigenvectors with energy $\epsilon_l$.
 We also assume presence of the time-reversal symmetry.
 Green's function in a normal state and anomalous Green's function are given by~\cite{Cavanagh2020}

 where projector on the band with energy $\epsilon_i$ is given by $P_i= |\psi_i\rangle \langle \psi_i|$.
 Using assumption that only level with the energy $\epsilon_l$ crosses Fermi level, self-consistent equation for the value of the order parameter $\Delta$ in a clean limit is written as